ankrh/MCmatlab/README.md

 Leave the matrix empty ([]) to disable temperature sensors.

 ### List and explanation of output properties
-As in the previous section, we assume that the model object variable has been named “model”.
+As in the previous section, we assume that the model object variable has been named "model".
 In principle, it could be given any name you want.

 #### Geometry properties
 `model.G.dx`, `model.G.dy`, `model.G.dz`